nitreojs/puregram/.github/ISSUE_TEMPLATE/puregram.md

 ---
 name: puregram
-about: Report an issue with the 'puregram' package.
+about: report an issue with the 'puregram' package.
 title: ''
 labels: puregram
 assignees: nitreojs

 ---

-## The bug
+## the bug
-A clear and concise description of what the bug is.
+a clear and concise description of what the bug is

-## Steps to reproduce
+## steps to reproduce
-Steps to reproduce the behavior:
+steps to reproduce the behavior:
 1.
 2.
 3.
 4.

-## Expected behavior
+## expected behavior
-A clear and concise description of what you expected to happen.
+a clear and concise description of what you expected to happen

-## Screenshots
+## screenshots
-If applicable, add screenshots to help explain your problem.
+if applicable, add screenshots to help explain your problem

-## Environment
+## environment
 | package         | version |
 | :-----------:   | :-----: |
 | `puregram`      | `X.Y.Z` |